thecrusader25225/cluster-config/README.md

 This repository does **not build images**.

 Instead:
-- CI pipelines in the application repository build and publish images
+- CI pipelines in the <a href="https://github.com/thecrusader25225/webapp-services">application repository</a> build and publish images
 - Image tags are updated in **environment overlays** here
 - Argo CD reconciles the new desired state